Chapter 13 Bankruptcy Lawyers in Texas

 First, collect all necessary documentation of your income and debts, including current income sources, assets, property, monthly living expenses, secured and unsecured debts such as credit cards and medical bills, mortgage payments, paperwork for any other loans you may have, and major financial transactions for the last two years.
 It’s vital to be honest and accurate when collecting this information.
 Attempting to hide assets or failing to include certain debts can lead to serious consequences and throw a wrench in the Chapter 13 bankruptcy process.

 Submit a bankruptcy petition and a proposed repayment plan at your Texas district bankruptcy court and pay the corresponding filing fee.
-Having an experienced bankruptcy lawyer help you create a proposed repayment plan can help ensure you restructure your debt in a manageable way and save you money.
+Having an experienced Chapter 13 lawyer help you create a proposed repayment plan can help ensure you restructure your debt in a manageable way and save you money.
 Our debt relief lawyers have prepared thousands of bankruptcy petitions and are well-versed in Texas bankruptcy laws.

 The court then reviews your petition and Chapter 13 repayment plan and either approves it or requests changes.